httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### HTTP Versions and Component Ambiguity {#security-versions}

 Some message components are expressed in different ways across HTTP versions.
-For example, the authority of the request target is sent using the `Host` header field in HTTP 1.1 but with the `:authority` pseudo-header in HTTP 2.
-If a signer sends an HTTP 1.1 message and signs the `Host` field, but the message is translated to HTTP 2 before it reaches the verifier, the signature will not validate as the `Host` header field could be dropped.
+For example, the authority of the request target is sent using the `Host` header field in HTTP/1.1 but with the `:authority` pseudo-header in HTTP/2.
+If a signer sends an HTTP/1.1 message and signs the `Host` field, but the message is translated to HTTP/2 before it reaches the verifier, the signature will not validate as the `Host` header field could be dropped.

 It is for this reason that HTTP Message Signatures defines a set of derived components that define a single way to get value in question, such as the `@authority` derived component ({{content-request-authority}}) in lieu of the `Host` header field.
 Applications should therefore prefer derived components for such options where possible.